openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 that all services are alive.
 This helps ensure that you don't get any false negatives.
 The following is a description of each sanity test available:

-* Flavor creation
-* Volume creation
-* Instance booting and snapshotting
+* Create instance flavor
+* Create instance volume
+* Launch instance, create snapshot, launch instance from snapshot
 * Keypair creation
 * Security group creation
-* Network parameters check
+* Check networks parameters
-* Instance creation
+* Launch instance
+* Assign floating IP
+* Check that VM is accessible via floating IP address
-* Floating IP assignment
+* Check network connectivity from instance via floating IP
-* Network connectivity check through floating IP
+* Check network connectivity from instance without floating IP
 * User creation and authentication in Horizon

 Additional Checks
 -----------------
 If you have installed OpenStack as a High Availability (HA) architecture or have installed related OpenStack projects like Savanna or Murano, additional tests will be shown.
+The following are the tests available in HA mode:

+* Check data replication over mysql
+* Check amount of tables in os databases is the same on each node
+* Check mysql environment state
+* Check galera environment state
+* RabbitMQ availability